hankster/Neckerworld/train/README.md

 ls -al runs/exp/*

-# Go to the client directory
+# Go to the client directory and activate the YOLOv5 model

 cd ~/Neckerworld/client